 All staff should be aware that any child involved in legal proceedings should be made known to the Designated Safeguarding Lead.
 Children are sometime required to give evidence in criminal courts, either for crimes committed against them or for crimes they have witnessed.
 Where there is a family break up, making child arrangements via the family courts following separation can be stressful and entrench conflict in families.
-There are two age appropriate guides to support children 5-11 year olds and 12-17 year olds, they explain each step of the process and special measures that are available.
+There are two age appropriate guides to support children 5-11 year olds and 12-17 year olds, that explain each step of the process and special measures that are available.
 There are diagrams illustrating the courtroom structure and the use of video links is explained.
-The Ministry of Justice has launched an online child arrangements information tool with clear and concise information on the dispute resolution service.
+The Ministry of Justice has launched an online Get help with child arrangements - GOV.UK (justice.gov.uk) with clear and concise information on the dispute resolution service.
 This may be useful for some parents and guardians.